 "The project is about throwing away potential," states Simcha when discussing the core inspiration behind her unusual experiment.
 Dryer lint is the excess produced by a routine day-to-day activity.
 It is also holds characteristics that are distinctive to that individual since "each patch has its own DNA" -- slightly gross, but thought-provoking nonetheless.
 Using a textile-hardening spray and sheets of wax paper, Simcha molds the lint into the characteristic patches of fabric.

 The Shelly Simcha Lint Project is an eye-opening experiment that requires viewers to get up close and personal to appreciate its hidden details.

-4,974 clicks in 91 w
+Research: 5,128 clicks in 196 w

 Related: 87 examples / 67 photos